 Missouri institutions of higher education welcome transfer students; however, you should be aware that actual requirements for degrees vary from institution to institution.
 This factor makes it particularly important for you to contact the campus where you eventually wish to graduate very early in your academic program.
 By arranging an advance understanding of the transfer of applicable courses, it is likely that problems can be minimized.
 Unresolved problems of credit transfer may be appealed to the Student Scholastic Appeals Committee.

-The Transfer Assistance Program (TAP) is designed to assist entering students during their first two years of college at another participating institution and then assist them in completing their education at Missouri S&T.
+The Transfer Assistance Program (TAP) is designed to assist prospective students during their first two years of college at another participating institution and then assist them in completing their education at Missouri S&T.

-When students enroll in TAP, they will be provided with a transfer course guide that is developed in conjunction with the participating local college.
+When students enroll in TAP, they will be provided with access to a transfer course guide that is developed in conjunction with the participating local college.

 Missouri S&T's transfer admissions staff will assist transfer students with questions and make regularly scheduled visits to participating colleges.
 Specially trained Missouri S&T academic advisors assist with pre-advising programs that offer the same opportunity for course selection as currently enrolled students.